PapaPiotr/EZDraw/README.md

 CuteFen can generate an A4-sized image containing all desired diagrams, or generate a separate image for each diagram.
 CuteFen also allows saving the form's state to a text file.

+## Use

+-Make sure to have Python3 installed on your system -Clone this depot
+-Install dependencies by running the following line: pip install -r requirements.txt
+-Run the program:
+  python3 main.py

 ## Dependencies

 This program uses the following libraries: